Partial Differential Equations

 by AppliedMathematics.info

-Partial differential equations (PDEs) are of vast importance in applied mathematics and engineering since so many real physical situations can be modelled by them.
+Partial differential equations (PDEs) are of vast importance in applied mathematics, physics and engineering since so many real physical situations can be modelled by them.
 PDEs are made up of partial derivatives .
 PDEs tend to be divided into three categories - hyperbolic, parabolic and elliptic.
+They can also be categorised in terms of order: the order of a partial differential equation is simply the highest derivative.

 Hyperbolic